panda3d/panda3d-docs/programming/scene-graph/common-state-changes.rst

 Setting an object's color completely replaces any color on the vertices.
 However, if you have created a model with per-vertex color, you might prefer to modulate the object's color without losing the per-vertex color.
-For this there is the ``setColorScale()`` variant, which multiples the indicated color values by the object's existing color:
+For this there is the :meth:`~.NodePath.set_color_scale()` variant, which multiples the indicated color values by the object's existing color:

 .. only:: python